Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls: Results

 \subsection{Approximation of eigenvalues}

-We begin by validating the first-order approximations derived in Section~\ref{sec:firstorderasymptotics}.
+We begin by verifying the first-order approximations derived in Section~\ref{sec:firstorderasymptotics}.
 Therefore, we consider the 1D problem with length $l=1$~m, and $f= c k / (2\pi) = 5000$~Hz.
 Note that the choice of these parameters is largely arbitrary, since in Equation~\eqref{eq:main_condition} they affect only $\gamma_\pm = \beta_\pm k l$, which also depends on $\beta_\pm$.
 Accordingly, we fix these parameters and evaluate the quality of the approximations by varying $\beta_\pm$ instead.

-In order to assess the accuracy of the first-order asymptotics, we consider the quantity $v_L:=\log_{10}(|v|+1)$, where $v$ was introduced earlier as the residual of Equation~\eqref{eq:main_condition}.
-The purpose of $v_L$ is to numerically estimate the solutions $\hat{q}$ by visualizing the contours on a more appropriate logarithmic scale. $v_l(\hat{q})$ is evaluated from $\text{Re}(\hat{q})\in [0,8], \text{Im}(\hat{q})\in[0,5]$ on a uniform grid $500\times 800$.
+In order to assess the accuracy of the first-order asymptotics, we consider the quantity $v_L:=\log_{10}(|v|+1)$, where $v(\hat{q})$ was introduced in Section \ref{sec:problemformulationinrectangularrooms}.
+The purpose of $v_L$ is to numerically estimate the solutions $\hat{q}$ by visualizing the contours on a more appropriate logarithmic scale.
+Here, $v_l(\hat{q})$ is evaluated from $\text{Re}(\hat{q})\in [0,8], \text{Im}(\hat{q})\in[0,5]$ on a uniform grid $500\times 800$.
 Three choices of admittance $(\beta_-,\beta_+)$ are selected, and contour plots are reported in Figure~\ref{fig:test1}.
 Exact solutions are identified by the red areas where $v_L=0$, while approximations are displayed with different markers according to each group.

 Figure~\ref{fig:test1}A displays a scenario characterizing hard walls.
 As expected, group 1 is sufficient to well represent all solutions.
-Group 3 is also added as the reactance on the left wall is negative and equal to the resistance.
+Group 3 is also added as the susceptance on the left wall is positive and equal to the conductance.
 However, it can be noted that this is redundant, as it overrides group 1 to approximate the solution closer to the origin.
 We recall that $\hat{q}=0$ is also present as the trivial solution.
-As expected, $A_{1-2},A_{1-1\text{P}}<1$, indicating that groups 2 and 1P shouldn't be included.
+As expected, $A_{2-1}<1$, indicating that groups 2 should not be included.

-Softer walls are instead considered in Figure~\ref{fig:test1}B, where $A_{1-2}\approx 5.05$ indicates that group 2 should be included for $n\lesssim 5$ in place of group 1, as confirmed by the graphics.
-Moreover, group 3 is included twice, as both reactances are not negligible and negative.
-Group 1P is instead omitted since the two admittances are of the same order.
+More absorbing walls are considered in Figure~\ref{fig:test1}B, where $A_{2-1}\approx 5.05$ indicates that group 2 should be included for $n\lesssim 5$ in place of group 1, as confirmed by the graphics.
+Moreover, group 3 is included twice, as both susceptances are not negligible and positive.
+Group 1P is instead omitted since $\beta_-$ and $\beta_+$ are of the same order.